uwindsorcss/hub/app/views/pages/GUIDE.markdown

 Hackathons are **free** competitions where you team up with people to build cool projects.
 They're a great way to use your knowledge from school and create cool a project to put on your resume.
 Usually attending one of these looks nice your resume, and may even land you a job as recruiters attend these events as well.

 - Workshops available throughout event
--Complete and build projects in 24-48 hours
+- Complete and build projects in 24-48 hours
--Great networking opportunity and team up with other students -Recruiters actively looking for you
+- Great networking opportunity and team up with other students
+- Recruiters actively looking for you
--Larger hackathons will cover travelling expenses -Companies giving away SWAG
+- Larger hackathons will cover travelling expenses
+- Companies giving away SWAG
--Lots of great prizes
+- Lots of great prizes
--All experience levels welcome, with preference typically given to first-timers
+- All experience levels welcome, with preference typically given to first-timers
 - Most hackathons provide free food and travel reimbursement

 [Link to MLH competition list](https://mlh.io/seasons/na-2020/events)